Amier3/azure-securemessaging-tf-go/lab/1-Terraform-Setup.md

 ### Create the networking infastructure

-Now to the infrastructure.
-We'll start by creating the resource group and the basic networking blocks we'll need to secure our application:
+Now that our provider is setup, We'll start by creating the essential networking resources we'll need to get our virtual machine running and secure:

 - Virtual Network
 - Subnet